PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * When scamming are profitable, then exists trend for (World-wide) teaching facilities to make more scamming schemes.
 The Scamming is a Business.
 [LRT](https://www.lrt.lt/naujienos/lietuvoje/2/2560803/sukciavimo-epidemija-lietuvoje-aferistai-ruosiami-specialiuose-mokymo-centruose-uzsienyje).
 This is very similar as Phishing Campaigns through Web Systems.
+* Persons are needed for possibility to link correct (or good) e.shops with their e.Portals.
+There could be expectations from [registrucentras.lt](https://www.registrucentras.lt/), because they offer public information about legal persons & entities.
+If Scam could happen easily and Clients does not get legal protection as they shall get that, then as result could be included: loss of trust.
 ```

 ```